-Since 6th April 2007 all deposits taken by landlords must have been safeguarded by one of three Government approved schemes.
+Since 6th April 2007 all deposits taken by landlords must be protected by one of three government-approved schemes.
 Landlords can choose which scheme they wish to use and must safeguard each deposit and inform the tenant which scheme has been used within 30 days of receiving the deposit.
 The Government has awarded contracts to three companies to run its tenancy deposit schemes.

 To see the full changes click here.